Lishka Blodgett

 PEACE MUSEUM PARIS

-As a trailblazer in France’s real estate capital markets, I became one of the first women to reach the highest levels of the industry in 1987.
-Over the course of my career, I have advised on institutional-quality transactions exceeding €5 billion across international markets.
-But beyond the numbers, I saw a lack of representation for women in the industry.
-That is why, in 2012, I founded WWIRE(World Women Impacting Real Estate), now the largest global platform dedicated to women leaders in real estate, connecting over 25,000 members across 25 countries.
+Janicka believes that peace and equality are not distant ideals, but essential foundations for a sustainable and prosperous world.
+A trailblazer in France’s real estate capital markets, she became one of the first women to reach the highest levels of the industry in 1987, advising on institutional transactions exceeding €5 billion across international markets.
+Recognizing the lack of representation for women, she founded WWIRE (World Women Impacting Real Estate) in 2012, now the largest global platform for women leaders in real estate, connecting more than 25,000 members across 25 countries.

 Robert Blodgett